ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/ho/01/pgs_ss22_01_questions_ho.md

 Briefly in your own words: how would you explain your nanny what *procedural generation* means?

 * Procedural generation is like writing a recipe for someone else to cook a very complex dish, but in this case, the dish is a piece of art, and the chef is a computer that executes your code, or recipe.
-By knowing how the computer likes to cook, we can modify the recipe to get the dish to turn out the way we like, but there's also some elements of randomness or unexpected outcomes that might actually inspire us and make the dish better.
+By knowing how the computer likes to cook, we can modify the recipe to get the dish to turn out the way we like, but there's also some elements of randomness or unexpected-ness that might actually inspire us and make the dish better.

 ## Questions 3 - Patterns